Greenland: The Greatness of Silence

 Greenlanders though, prefer to hunt seal, which is the thing people here love to eat the most.
 We saw a shop in Illulissat where they slaughter the mammals, along with the other local products like halibut and sea birds called Guillemots.

-Bo Ling’s Sirius, a vessel that takes people out on
+Bo Ling’s Sirius, a vessel that takes people out on fishing charters.

 The polar ice cap is rapidly melting, as many environmentalists have proclaimed, and we were given plenty of first hand evidence by Captain Bo Ling, who takes visitors out in his 35-foot charter cabin cruiser the Sirius.